Town & Country Pool builders offer swimming pool stereo considerations

 - Naturally-filtered pools are popular.
 With a natural pool, your contractor will construct a natural pond adjacent to your pool.
 This second natural pool acts as a filter to clean the water in which you’re swimming.
 You will see a reduction in the need for pool chemicals.
 This is an ideal situation for those with skin sensitivities to pool chemicals.

 - The placement of water return jets in your hot tub or spa can add to, or subtract from, the operating costs.
 In many instances jets are placed a few inches from the surface of the water.
 This means the heat will dissipate quickly, meaning you will be spending more to heat the water.
-Ask us about redirecting the jets so the heated water is directed toward the bottom of the pool where it will help to warm it more quickly.
+Ask us about redirecting the jets so the heated water is directed toward the bottom of the pool where it will help to warm it faster.

 Town & Country Pool Builders, serving the DC, Maryland & Virginia areas, offer tips for choosing a pool builder